Running Low On Time

 Ready for Change

-In this regard, the IPCC report was surprisingly positive!
+In that regard, the IPCC report was surprisingly positive!
 Despite the catastrophic predictions, the climate scientists are also telling us that we can still prevent the worst of it.
 As described by IPCC Chair Dr. Hoesung Lee, “Limiting global warming to 1.5°C would require rapid, far-reaching and unprecedented changes in all aspects of society,” (October 10, 2018).